Counting tournament score sequences: Introduction

 Let $(s,i)\in \ptS_n$.
 Depending on the context, the element $i$ will be interpreted as a position (element in the domain) or a value (element in the codomain) of $s$.
 If $i$ is a value, then the cardinality of the fiber $s^{-1}(i)$ is the number of times $i$ occurs in $s$; this number may be zero.
 Let

 be the polynomial recording the distribution of the statistic $(s,i)\mapsto |s^{-1}(i)|$ on $\ptS_n$.
 As an example, $\ptS_3(t) = 2+3t+t^3$.
 Let

 To present the bijection that is the main result of this paper, we will first introduce a particular type of multiset that is an essential ingredient in our deconstruction of a pointed score sequence.
 At first glance it is not obvious what the relevance of these multisets to score sequences is.

-The Erd\H{o}s-Ginzburg-Ziv Theorem~\cite{EGZ1961} is the following.
+We define $\EGZ_n$ as the set of multisets of size $n$ with elements in the cyclic group $\ZZ_n$ whose sum is $\binom{n}{2}$ modulo $n$.
+To understand what the elements of $\EGZ_n$ look like it may be helpful to note that $\binom{n}{2}$, as an element of $\ZZ_n$, is $0$ if $n$ is odd and $n/2$ if $n$ is even.
+For instance, $\EGZ_3$ consists of the $4$ multisets

+The notation $\EGZ_n$ refers to the Erd\H{o}s-Ginzburg-Ziv Theorem~\cite{EGZ1961}, which is stated below.
+Following it we give a proposition motivating this terminology; its proof gives a simple one-to-one correspondence between $\EGZ_n$ and the sets considered by Erd\H{o}s, Ginzburg, and Ziv.

 \begin{theorem}[Erd\H{o}s, Ginzburg, and Ziv~\cite{EGZ1961}] Each set of $2n-1$ integers contains some subset of $n$ elements the sum of which is a multiple of $n$. \end{theorem}